logo

 “Announcing his Royal Highness Prince Apollo Haydon Noah Constantine,” Ryan shouted again.

-Could he be my…
+Oh no. Could he be my…

 But as the prince looked into my eyes, there was no recognition, from either of us.